How do I calculate the time taken for a file (in megabytes) to be transferred over a WAN link (128 Kbps, 256 Kbps...

 - Compression reduces the amount of data that needs to actually be sent across the WAN.

-- can deliver duplicate information locally, improving WAN utilization while reducing transfer times.
+- Disk-based data reduction can deliver duplicate information locally, improving WAN utilization while reducing transfer times.

 - Latency can be mitigated using various TCP acceleration techniques, such as selective acknowledgements and adjustable window sizes.